Eva Cassidy: Music career

 In 1986, Cassidy was asked by Stonehenge guitarist and high school friend David Lourim to lend her voice to his music project, Method Actor.
 This brought her to Black Pond Studios, where she met recording engineer and bassist Chris Biondo.
 Biondo helped her to find work as a session singer and introduced her to Al Dale, who became her manager.
 She sang back-ups for various acts, from go-go rhythm and blues band Experience Unlimited to rapper E-40.
-In 1990 Biondo and Cassidy, who were in a romantic relationship for a time, formed a five-piece group, the "Eva Cassidy Band", with Lenny Williams, Keith Grimes and Raice McLeod, and began to perform frequently in the Washington area.
+In 1990 Biondo and Cassidy, who were in a romantic relationship for a time, formed a five-piece group, the Eva Cassidy Band, with Lenny Williams, Keith Grimes and Raice McLeod, and began to perform frequently in the Washington, D.C. area.

 In 1992, Biondo played a tape of Cassidy's voice for Chuck Brown, the "Godfather of go-go".
 This resulted in a duet album, The Other Side, featuring performances of classic songs such as "Fever", "God Bless the Child" and what would later become Cassidy's signature song, "Over the Rainbow".
 The album was released and distributed in 1992 by Liaison Records, the label that also released Brown's go-go albums.
-Brown originally intended to record a duet with Cassidy for his next solo album, but this was postponed while Sale negotiated with other labels for a solo deal, and Cassidy was unwilling to narrow her stylistic focus to one genre which would have hindered her chances of securing a deal.
-After talks broke down the two recorded their own duet album and performed as a duo at the Columbia Arts Festival, opening for acts like Al Green and The Neville Brothers.
+Brown originally intended to record a duet with Cassidy for his next solo album, but this was postponed while Dale negotiated with other labels for a solo deal, and Cassidy was unwilling to narrow her stylistic focus to one genre, which would have hindered her chances of securing a deal.
+After talks broke down, the two recorded their own duet album and performed as a duo at the Columbia Arts Festival, opening for acts like Al Green and The Neville Brothers.

 "She was an angel, very humble and shy.
 She would listen more than talk ...
 I remember lots of times, we were playing and it was just empty and dead.
 She seemed to like those nights, because there wasn't as much pressure.
 In fact, she'd be more relieved when hardly anybody was out there."

 — —Cassidy's bandmate Biondo on her anxiety in front of crowds.